 During 2024, we entered into a third amended and restated credit agreement (the "Amended Credit Agreement") which provides for aggregate revolving loan commitments of \$500.0 million (the "Amended and Restated Revolving Credit Facility") with an accordion feature that allows us to increase the aggregate revolving loan commitments or add term loans of up to \$1.0 billion, subject to the lenders' agreement to provide additional revolving commitments or term loans.
-The Amended and Restated Revolving Credit Facility will bear interest, at our option, at a rate of either (a)(i) daily SOFR plus 0.10% (the "Adjusted Daily Simple SOFR") or (ii) term SOFR plus 0.10%, plus, in each case, a margin ranging from 0.70% to 1.40% (depending on our credit rating) or (b) the base rate plus a margin ranging from0.00% to 0.40% (based upon our credit rating).
+The Amended and Restated Revolving Credit Facility has a four-year term ending in July 2028, with two six-month extension options.
+Borrowings under the Amended and Restated Revolving Credit Facility will bear interest, at our option, at a rate of either (a)(i) daily SOFR plus 0.10% (the "Adjusted Daily Simple SOFR") or (ii) term SOFR plus 0.10%, plus, in each case, a margin ranging from 0.70% to 1.40% (depending on our credit rating) or (b) the base rate plus a margin ranging from 0.00% to 0.40% (based upon our credit rating).
 The base rate is the highest of the administrative agent's prime rate, the federal funds rate plus 0.50% and Adjusted Daily Simple SOFR plus 1.0%.
-In addition, the Amended credit Agreement requires the payment of a facility fee equal to 0.10% to 0.30% (depending on our credit rating) on the \$500.0 million committed capacity in respect of the Amended and Restated Revolving Credit Agreement equires the payment of a facility, without regard to usage.
+In addition, the Amended Credit Agreement requires the payment of a facility fee equal to 0.10% to 0.30% (depending on our credit rating) on the \$500.0 million committed capacity in respect of the Amended and Restated Revolving Credit Facility, without regard to usage.
 The initial interest rate is based on Adjusted Daily Simple SOFR plus a margin of 0.85% and the initial facility fee equals 0.20%.
-As of December 31, 2024, the interest rate on the Amended and Restated Revolving Credit Facility is based on an adjusted daily SOFR (inclusive of thd).10% credit spread adjustment) plus 0.85% applicable margin, the daily SOFR is 4.49% and the facility fee is 0.20%.
+As of December 31, 2024, the interest rate on the Amended and Restated Revolving Credit Facility is based on an adjusted daily SOFR (inclusive of the 0.10% credit spread adjustment) plus 0.85% applicable margin, the daily SOFR is 4.49% and the facility fee is 0.20%.